How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Mom firmly takes the girl by the hand and leads her away from the friendly man.

-Let's analyze this situation.
+Let's look at this situation.

 What is the result?

-1. The girl received from her mother an example of polite, but consistent and safe behavior with strangers and once again learned that you can say hello, but you can’t tell anything about yourself.
+1. The girl received from her mother an example of polite, but consistent and safe behavior with strangers and once again learned that you can say hello, but you cannot tell anything about yourself.
 She also learned once again not to let strangers touch her.

 “Rules of conduct when communicating with strangers”